alkismavridis/renderix-sample-project/README.md

 I created a sample rendering library.
 I wrapped a sample project around it as a proof of concept.

 It works using typescript, es6 modules and scss.

 ## The setup
 I used webpack.

 DONT PANIC, I had to do very little configuration.
 You can find it all in /webpack directory.

-to have fun:
+To have fun, run:
 ```bash
 npm install
 npm run build